-The roots of our movement are with students at the University of Cambridge, England in 1877.
-There, a group of Christian students began to meet together, in spite of the disapproval of some University officials, to pray, to study the Bible, and to share their faith with fellow students.
-Soon, similar groups sprang up on other campuses.
+The roots of our movement are with students at the University of Cambridge, England, in 1877.
+There, a group of Christian students began to meet together, in spite of the disapproval of some university officials, to pray, study the Bible, and share their faith with fellow students.
+Soon similar groups sprang up on other campuses.
 Eventually, they formed the British Inter-Varsity.
-(Hence our name, inter – meaning between, varsity – the British term for college level students.)
+Hence our name—inter meaning “between,” and varsity, the British term for college level students.

-From the very beginning they had a strong concern to take the gospel to those all over the world who had never heard it—a concern that continues to drive InterVarsity today.
-Evangelism and discipleship are hallmarks of InterVarsity's campus ministry.
+From the very beginning, they had a strong concern to take the gospel to those all over the world who had never heard it—a concern that continues to drive InterVarsity today.

-By 1937 the Canadians began to hear requests for help from students in the United States as independent evangelical student groups began springing up.
-In 1938 Stacey Woods, the Canadian InterVarsity director, met with students on the University of Michigan campus.
-As an immediate result of that visit, students formed the first InterVarsity chapter in the United States.
+By 1937, the Canadians began to hear requests for help from students in the US as independent evangelical student groups began springing up.
+In 1938, Stacey Woods, the Canadian InterVarsity Director, met with students on the University of Michigan campus.
+As an immediate result of that visit, students formed the first InterVarsity chapter in the US.

 Toronto hosted the first of InterVarsity’s triennial student missions conferences in 1946, which began the tradition of calling every student generation to consider global missions.
-The Urbana conferences, as they came to be called, were held on the campus of the University of Illinois Urbana Champaign for more than half a century, before eventually moving to St. Louis in 2006.
+The Urbana conferences, as they came to be called, were held on the campus of the University of Illinois at Urbana-Champaign for more than half a century, before eventually moving to St. Louis in 2006.